 - Political winds.
 There are a few new winds swirling to the east: (1) Bailout politics may drive climate concessions (check out this LA Times editorial board recommendation); (2) Farther-reaching recession action may mobilize governments toward massive clean energy investment; (3) The outcome of the presidential election is increasingly dynamic.

 - Climate concern will be eclipsed — but not forever.
 After the initial financial reckoning, investors will undoubtedly return their focus to ESG, climate, and social risk.
-Last week, BlackRock announced that it would not cut its portfolio companies slack during the upcoming corporate annual meeting season.
+In March 2020, BlackRock announced that it would not cut its portfolio companies slack during the upcoming corporate annual meeting season.
 Environmental activism actions, including Friday school protests, are moving online.
 They will be less effective, yes, but they will also have more available time.

 - What will the future be, anyway?
 Some industries, companies, and people will use this moment to articulate what the future will be and how they will lead the rest of us into it.
 As both the LA Times and International Agency links above articulate, visionary leaders will be looking to remake industry, transportation, and the business of work as we know it, building off the disruption of today.
 Your company should be thinking like that, too.